Back to blog

 Introduction

-Whether you’re a solo developer, part of a growing startup, or a member of a large enterprise team, Eptalights can help you identify potential issues, optimize performance, and adhere to best practices in your code.
+Whether you’re a solo developer or a security engineer, part of a growing startup, or a member of a large enterprise team, Eptalights can help you identify potential issues, optimize performance, and adhere to best practices in your code.

 Our Technology